 A third party logistics provider (3PL) can help you reach your logistics goals and increase the overall efficiency of your organization in the process.
 Whether your business is big, small, new or old, a 3PL is well worth considering if shipping is a high priority for your business.

 So what exactly is a 3PL? | Transportfolio

 At the most basic level, 3PLs offer logistics services to support certain aspects—sometimes all aspects—of shipping operations.
 Typically, 3PL providers are integrated into a company’s warehousing and transportation procedures.

 By scaling and customizing services, 3PLs can best meet your specific needs.
-It’s always up to you just how much a 3PL helps with.
-A 3PL can provide a single service for your supply chain or deliver a bundle of services that extend across multiple aspects of your supply chain.
-These services work with you to provide visibility to all aspects of the supply chain.
+You can choose the level of involvement one has based on your needs and goals.
+They can provide a single service or deliver a bundle of services that extend across multiple aspects of your supply chain.
+These services work with your processes to increase your supply chain visibility.
 Additionally, leading 3PLs create value in ways that enhance your operational, financial, and end customer performance.

 3PL vs. 4PL